Skip to footer content

 To run JSReport using Visual Studio's NuGet Package Manager, go to the ‘Tools’ menu and choose ‘Manage NuGet Packages’.
 This will open the NuGet Package Manager interface.
 In the NuGet Package Manager, you can search for jsreport.Local or jsreport.Binary, depending on your project requirements.

-A Comparison of Between Jsreport and IronPDF: Figure 10 - jsreport.Binary
+A Comparison Between Jsreport and IronPDF: Figure 10 - jsreport.Binary

 These are the main packages for integrating JSReport into a .NET application.
-After locating the appropriate package, click on ‘Install’ to add it to your project.
+Once you locate the appropriate package, click ‘Install’ to add it to your project.
 This process will automatically download and reference the package in your project, making it ready for use.

 6.2 Using NuGet Package Manager Console

-Alternatively, you can install JSReport using the NuGet Package Manager Console in Visual Studio.
-To do this, open the NuGet Package Manager Console from the ‘Tools menu by selecting ‘NuGet Package Manager’ and then ‘Package Manager Console’.
+Alternately, you can install JSReport using the NuGet Package Manager Console in Visual Studio.
+Open the NuGet Package Manager Console from the ‘Tools’ menu by selecting ‘NuGet Package Manager’ and then ‘Package Manager Console’.

-A Comparison of Between Jsreport and IronPDF: Figure 11 - Package Manager Console
+A Comparison Between Jsreport and IronPDF: Figure 11 - Package Manager Console

-A Comparison of Between Jsreport and IronPDF: Figure 12 - Install jsreport.Local
+A Comparison Between Jsreport and IronPDF: Figure 12 - Install jsreport.Local

 7. Comparison of HTML to PDF Feature in IronPDF and JSReport